 Several early studies have indicated that CBD oil can be an effective treatment for epilepsy.
-This past summer, the FDA approved EPIDIOLEX®, a CBD (cannabidiol) oral solution, for the treatment of seizures associated with two epilepsy syndromes — Lennox-Gastaut syndrome and Dravet syndrome — in people two years of age or older.
+This past summer, the FDA approved EPIDIOLEX®, a CBD (cannabidiol) oral solution, for seizure treatment of two epilepsy syndromes — Lennox-Gastaut syndrome and Dravet syndrome — in people two years of age or older.
 It marks the first time the FDA has approved a plant-based drug derived from the cannabis plant.

 New research, however, suggests CBD oil alone may not be as effective as treatments that contain at least a little THC as well.